smancill/clara-java/README.md

 ## License

-CLARA is licensed under the [Apache License, Version 2.0](./LICENSES/Apache-2.0.txt).
+Clara is licensed under the [Apache License, Version 2.0](./LICENSES/Apache-2.0.txt).

 This project also includes code from the [SLF4J](http://www.slf4j.org/) authors, licensed under the [MIT License](./LICENSES/MIT.txt).